Exceptional regions of the 2HDM parameter space: CP invariance of the softly broken GCP3-symmetric scalar potential CP invariance of the softly broken GCP3-symmetric scalar potential

-{C.\arabic{equation}} The softly-broken GCP3 scalar potential contains a complex parameter, $m_{12}^{\prime\,2}$, in a basis in which the only other potentially complex parameter, $\lambda^\prime_5$, is taken to be real.
+{C.\arabic{equation}} The softly broken GCP3 scalar potential contains a complex parameter, $m_{12}^{\prime\,2}$, in a basis in which the only other potentially complex parameter, $\lambda^\prime_5$, is taken to be real.
 Moreover, there is a relative phase between the two vevs.
-Thus, naively one would conjecture that the scalar sector of the softly-broken GCP3-symmetric 2HDM is CP violating.
-However, we have demonstrated that by changing the scalar field basis, this scalar potential can be transformed into a softly-broken U(1)$\otimes\Pi_2$ scalar potential in which $\lambda_5=0$.
+Thus, naively one would conjecture that the scalar sector of the softly broken GCP3-symmetric 2HDM is CP violating.
+However, we have demonstrated that by changing the scalar field basis, this scalar potential can be transformed into a softly broken U(1)$\otimes\Pi_2$ scalar potential in which $\lambda_5=0$.
 Then, one can rephase either $\Phi_1$ or $\Phi_2$ to remove the phase of $m_{12}^2$, which yields an explicitly CP-conserving scalar potential.
 Moreover, one can show that the scalar potential minimum condition in the explicitly CP-conserving basis yields two vevs with no relative complex phase.
-Hence, it follows that the softly-broken GCP3-symmetric 2HDM is explicitly CP-conserving, and the vacuum also preserves the CP symmetry.
+Hence, it follows that the softly broken GCP3-symmetric 2HDM is explicitly CP conserving, and the vacuum also preserves the CP symmetry.
 These observations imply that in the original GCP3 basis, one should be able to identify a residual generalized CP transformation under which the GCP3 scalar potential and vacuum are invariant.
 The purpose of this Appendix is to provide the explicit construction of this generalized CP transformation.

 We begin by rewriting \eq{lambdapotential} following the notation of Ref.~\cite{Davidson:2005cw}, \beq \mathcal{V}(\Phi)=Y_{a\bbar} (\Phi_{\abar}^\dagger \Phi_b) + \half Z_{a\bbar c\dbar} (\Phi_{\abar}^\dagger \Phi_b) (\Phi_{\bar c}^\dagger \Phi_d), \eeq where the indices $a$, $\bbar$, $c$ and $\dbar$ can take one of two values 1, 2 (with an implicit sum over barred and unbarred index pairs of the same letter), and hermiticity and symmetry under the interchange of barred and unbarred indices imply that \beq Y_{a\bbar} = (Y_{b\abar})^\ast\,,\qquad\quad Z_{a\bbar c\dbar} \equiv Z_{c\dbar a\bbar} = (Z_{b\abar d\cbar})^\ast\,. \eeq Note that as a matrix, \beq Y= = , \eeq where the minus sign in the definition of $m_{12}^2$ is conventional.
 It is convenient to assemble the elements of the tensor $Z_{abcd}$ into a $4\times 4$ hermitian matrix (denoted by $Z$) as follows.
 First, we introduce a slightly different notation for the components of $Z$, \beq Z_{ac,bd}\equiv Z_{a\bbar c\dbar}\,, \eeq where the first pair of indices of $Z_{ac,bd}$ consists of unbarred indices and the second pair consists of barred indices.
 In this notation, it is conventional to omit the bars in the second pair of indices.\footnote{The reader is cautioned that in contrast to \eq{ZZ}, the symbol $Z_{ab,cd}$ employed in Ref.~\cite{Ferreira:2009wh} is equivalent to $Z_{a\bbar c\dbar}$ without an interchange of the indices $b$ and $c$.} With this notation, each element of a row of the matrix $Z$ is denoted by a pair of subscripts.
 These index pairs arranged in the order $11$, $12$, $21$ and $22$, and similarly for the pair of subscripts denoting each element of a column of $Z$.
 The matrix $Z$ is then given by, \beq Z= = . \eeq